hmgu-itg/peakplotter/README.md

                            line must be a header, coherent with the name arguments below.
-It must be tab-separated, bgzipped and tabixed (tabix is available as part of bcftools)
+It must be tab-separated, bgzipped and tabixed (tabix is available as part of bcftools)  [required]
-  -f, --bfiles FILE        Binary PLINK (.bed/.bim/.fam) file base name.
+  -f, --bfiles TEXT        Binary PLINK (.bed/.bim/.fam) file base name.
 This
                            should contain the genotypes for at least all the variants in the assoc_file, but it can contain more.
-Please note that this is the base name, without the .bed/.bim/.fam extension.
+Please note that this is the base name, without the .bed/.bim/.fam extension.  [required] -o, --out DIRECTORY      Output directory to store all output files.
-  -s, --signif FLOAT       The significance level above which to declare a
-                           variant significant.
-Scientific notation (such as
-                           5e-8) is fine.
+                           [required]
   -chr, --chr-col TEXT     Name of the column for chromosome names.
+                           [required]
   -ps, --pos-col TEXT      Name of the column for chromosomal position.
+                           [required]
   -rs, --rs-col TEXT       Name of the column for unique SNP ids (RS-id or
-                           chr:pos).
+                           chr:pos).  [required]
-  -p, --pval-col TEXT      Name of the column for p-values.
-  -a1, --a1-col TEXT       Name of the column for reference or major allele
+  -p, --pval-col TEXT      Name of the column for p-values.  [required] -a1, --a1-col TEXT       Name of the column for reference or major allele
-                           (used for predicting consequence).
-  -a2, --a2-col TEXT       Name of the column for alternate or minor allele.
+                           (used for predicting consequence).  [required] -a2, --a2-col TEXT       Name of the column for alternate or minor allele.
+                           [required]
   -maf, --maf-col TEXT     Name of the column for non-reference or minor
-                           allele frequency.
+                           allele frequency.  [required]
+  -b, --build INTEGER      Assembly build (37 or 38)  [default: 38] -s, --signif FLOAT       The significance level above which to declare a
+                           variant significant.
+Scientific notation (such as
+                           5e-8) is fine.
   -bp, --flank-bp INTEGER  Flanking size in base pairs for drawing plots
                            (defaults to 500kb, i.e. 1Mbp plots) around lead
                            SNPs.
-  --ref-flat FILE          Path to Locuszoom's refFlat file.
-By default,
-                           peakplotter finds it for you in the locuszoom files.
-  --recomb FILE            Path to Locuszoom's recomb_rate file.
-By default,
-                           peakplotter finds it for you in the locuszoom files.
   --overwrite              Overwrite output directory if it already exists.
   --help                   Show this message and exit.
 ```

-## Output
-Curently, the script outputs results in the current directory.
-More precisely, it appends extensions to the association results filename, so it is generally good to assume that PeakPlotter is not very good at handling relative, or even absolute paths.
-It is therefore safest to work in the same directory as the association results file.
-Paths to the bed file are insensitive to this issue and can be located wherever you want.

-## Troubleshooting
+## Testing
-At the moment PeakPlotter does not handle errors very well.
-In particular, it doesn't catch errors thrown by Plink and doesn't stop if something goes wrong at some point in the pipeline.
-This is work in progress, if you want to report a bug, keep your logs and email [the author](mailto:ag15@sanger.ac.uk).
+Run `pytest` at the root of the repository to run the testsuite.

+There aren't a lot of tests right now, and this is a work in progress.
+If you encounter any bugs, please raise an issue at the [issue page](https://github.com/hmgu-itg/peakplotter/issues).